fiji-hpc/parallel-macro/python/readme.md

 Create or edit a paradigm profile of type `HPCWorkflowJobManager` and manager `SSH` as described in the [short guide](https://github.com/fiji-hpc/parallel-macro/wiki/How-to-set-up-the-paradigm-for-Parallel-Macro) but make the following changes:

-* In the text field `Remote directory with Fiji` input the the text `python3 /mnt/shared/python/helloworld.py `
+* In the text field `Remote directory with Fiji` input the the text `python3 /mnt/shared/python/helloworld.py ` make sure it ends in a whitespace.
 * Uncheck `Automatic detection` checkbox.
 * Click `Advance settings` link.
   * In the field `Job Scheduler`, set the scheduler of your remote cluster.